-You may purchase any version of the books that you like.
+You may purchase any version of the book that you like.
 The only exception is that you must read the full version of the text, not an abridged version.
+(Although, please note the asterisk after Just Mercy).

-Your task is simply to read your books of choice.
+Your task is simply to read your book of choice.

-During the first several days of school, you will be assessed in the following ways:
+When you return to school in August, you will be assessed in the following ways:

-- 1. Formal discussion--Discussions are an opportunity for you to share intriguing elements of your book with your classmates and your teacher.
+- 1. Book Chat--Book chats are an opportunity for you to share intriguing elements of your book with your classmates and your teacher.
 You should be prepared to answer questions such as: - a.
 How have your insights changed since reading the book? - b.
 How did the characters change from start to finish? - c.
 What was especially challenging about this book? - d.
 What did this story teach you about yourself and/or others?